Natural Heritage Area: Geological sites

 It is also intended that the designation be used to protect geosites (sites of geological and geomorphological interest).
 The Geological Survey of Ireland (GSI) provides scientific appraisal and interpretative advice on such sites, while the NPWS have the responsibility of designation and management.

 In identifying important sites that are capable of being conserved as NHAs, the GSI groups them by geological themes.
 Karst (i.e. exposed limestone) was chosen as the first geological theme because of its vulnerability and the ever-mounting threats.
-By 2012 the GSI had completed its list of karst and early fossil sites, but the time frame for designation by NPWS was unknown.
+By 2012, the GSI had completed its list of karst and early fossil sites, but the time frame for designation by NPWS was unknown.
 Meanwhile some geosites, such as Burren and Cliffs of Moher, had been designated Global Geoparks, part of a UNESCO assisted network.

 Threats to NHAs

-In 2014 the Irish government proposed the de-designation of a number of Natural Heritage Areas to allow turf-cutting on bogs in the protected areas.
+In 2014, the Irish government proposed the de-designation of a number of Natural Heritage Areas to allow turf-cutting on bogs in these sites.
 This was announced as a legislative priority after the 2016 general election.
 Some bogs were de-designated in 2018.